Mareliusmoen/cosmic-ninja/README.md

 This python project is made to give the user a good laugh and hopefully remind them of a childhood filled with imagination, epic stories that filled our minds and took us on amazing adventures in everyday life.
 I guess you could say this story is a bit childish, but I believe for a text based adventure game we all have to find our inner child and use our imagination for it to be engaging since the visual and audiotory stimuli is not very present.
-The story itself is created by AI with Chatgpt (https://chat.openai.com/), I gave it my requirements for the story:
+The amazing story itself is created by AI with Chatgpt (https://chat.openai.com/), I gave it my requirements for the story:
 - Ninjas wielding laser weapons.
 - It's set to space.
 - Devided into chapters and the player should get options at the end of each chapter, and depending on the choice made the storyline takes a new direction.
 Example:
    - Chapter 1 the player chooses option A.
    - The player is then shown chapter 2A because of his/her choice in chapter 1, and is the presented with two new options; A or B.
    - The player chooses option B.
    - Because of this choice the next chapter shown is 3AB, and so the story progresses.

-During the construction I asked the AI for the next chapter depending of the previous choices and added any new requirements that I felt like along the way, in the end there's 16 totally different endings to the game.
+During the construction I asked the AI for the next chapter depending of the previous choices and added any new requirements that I felt would give the story more of a creative and childish feel along the way, in the end there's 16 totally different endings to the game.

 ## Demo
 Link to the live site: https://cosmic-ninja-adventure-b7514defc13d.herokuapp.com/